terrablue/polyad/README.md

 # Polyad: Monads for JavaScript

-Monads is a pattern in functional programming for encapsulating values in types with additional operators.
+Monads are a pattern in functional programming for encapsulating values in types with additional operations.
 This is a collection of such monads for JavaScript.

 ## Using